vorteapp/.github/profile/README.md

   Design systems around structured data, clear information flow, and intentional architecture rather than ad hoc solutions.

 - **Professional Documentation Practices**
-  Care about long-term maintainability, use typescript, JSDoc, and rely on tools like IntelliCode to keep intent explicit.
+  Care about long-term maintainability, use TypeScript, JSDoc, and rely on tools like IntelliCode to keep intent explicit.

 - **Web-Native Applications (PWA)**
   Understand cross-platform PWAs and are interested in how service workers and manifests enable installable, resilient apps.

 - **Cloudflare Infrastructure**
   Have basic familiarity with Cloudflare and are curious about deploying privacy-aware applications at the edge.

+- **Hono Backend Framework**
+  Are familiar with Express.js (similar) or Hono.js.

+- **OpenAPI Specifications**
+  Are familiar with OpenAPI as a concept and understand the value of a well-defined API schema.

 ---